DaimenZ/take-home-test-nutech/README.md

+> **Warning:**
+> Since this project is deployed using Railway, it is not recommended to perform testing using Postman.
+Use other API testing tools, such as Hoppscotch.

 # Take Home Test Nutech

 REST API yang dibuat memiliki modul Registrasi, Login, Cek Saldo, Top Up, dan Transaksi.
 Pada Transaksi, dapat melakukan layanan pembayaran seperti Pulsa, Voucher Game, dan lain-lain.